Hans the Younger, Duke of Schleswig-Holstein-Sonderburg

-John the Younger (Hans; Johann; 25 March 1545 – 9 October 1622) was the duke of Schleswig-Holstein-Sonderburg.
+Hans the Younger (also John the Younger, Hans den Yngre; Johann der Jüngere; 25 March 1545 – 9 October 1622) was the duke of Schleswig-Holstein-Sonderburg.

 Biography

-Escutcheon of John the Younger in the chapel of Sønderborg Castle.
+Escutcheon of Hans the Younger in the chapel of Sønderborg Castle.

-John was born on 25 March 1545 at Koldinghus Castle in Jutland, Denmark as the fourth child and third son of King Christian III of Denmark and Norway and his wife, Dorothea of Saxe-Lauenburg.
+Hans was born on 25 March 1545 at Koldinghus Castle in Jutland, Denmark as the fourth child and third son of King Christian III of Denmark and Norway and his wife, Dorothea of Saxe-Lauenburg.
 When Christian III died in 1559, he left three sons.
 Where the eldest, Frederick II, had long ago been appointed successor to the thrones of Denmark and Norway, all three brothers were in principle equally entitled to the father's share of the duchies of Schleswig and Holstein.
 To avoid unfortunate divisions of the royal part of the duchies, attempts were made to find suitable positions for the younger brothers elsewhere.
 The middle brother, Magnus, consequently, gave up his right of inheritance when Frederick II had him placed as prince-bishop of Ösel-Wiek in Livonia.

-However, the plan to secure John the post of the prince-archbishop's successor in the Archdiocese of Bremen failed due to strong competition from North German princes.
+However, the plan to secure Hans the post of the prince-archbishop's successor in the Archdiocese of Bremen failed due to strong competition from North German princes.
 Other options abroad were thwarted because Denmark needed the support of the North German princes against Sweden in the Nordic Seven Years' War, and the king could not act as a competitor in acquiring lucrative offices and benefices for his brother.
 Consequently, Frederick had to agree to share his father's share of the duchies with his youngest brother, and allotted him a portion of the duchies with Sonderburg (today Danish Sønderborg) as his ducal seat.

 He acted actively in the Danish government, for example supporting his sister-in-law, the Queen, when his nephew, Christian IV of Denmark, was underage.
 There were plans for him to marry the Dowager Queen in 1588 or 1589, repudiating his second, young wife.
-John died in Glücksburg.
+Hans died in Glücksburg.

 Marriages and children

-John married twice.
+Hans married twice.
 Firstly, he married in Kolding on August 19, 1568 Elisabeth of Brunswick-Grubenhagen (20 March 1550 Salzderhelden – 11 February 1586 Østerholm), daughter of Ernest III, Duke of Brunswick-Grubenhagen and Princess Margarethe of Pommerania-Wolgast (1518–1569).
 They had 14 children: